tonytins/cu/src/characters/oliver.md

 # Oliver Bradford

-Oliver is a tabby cat that interested in car modding, soccer, and coin collecting.
+Oliver is a tabby cat that is interested in car modding, soccer, and coin collecting.